kapouille/gevent_async/README.md

 of heavy greenlet usage.

-For instance, imagining we have a Manager entity that must handle some resources in an atomic manner: from async import AsyncCallHandler class Manager(AsyncCallHandler):
+For instance, imagining we have a Manager entity that must handle some resources in an atomic manner:

+    from async import AsyncCallHandler
+    class Manager(AsyncCallHandler):
         def manage(self):
             # do things with resources
             # with the assurance that the resources won't
             # be modified during process

             self.process() # process pending calls

             # do more things

         def messes_up_resources(self, modifications):
             # changes resources

         def run(self):
             while True:
                 self.manage()

+We can startup the manager and call functions on it from multiple greenlets:

+    manager = Manager()
+    gevent.spawn(manager.run)

+    def monitor(target)
+        for event in target.events():